sddevelopment-be/penguin-pragmatic-patterns/patterns/content/about.md

 order = 1
 +++

-Imagine the thrill of discovering new ideas and techniques that will help you excel at the things you do every day.
-Whether you're already working in a technical role or just starting out, there's always more to learn and explore.
-Either way, we've got something for you.

-In this knowledge base, you'll discover practical insights and valuable tips from experts who have dedicated themselves to mastering their craft.
-By reading on, you'll gain a deeper understanding of the topics that interest you and learn new ways to take steps towards achieving your goals and becoming the best you can be.

-So why not give it a try?
-Keep reading and see how far you can go.

-# Preface: "Hello world!"

 Over the years, I've consumed a lot of books, articles, and videos to improve my skills as a technical professional.
 Some lessons have proven to be great assets on my own professional journey, while others have been less helpful.
 By talking to other software professionals, I've noticed a lack of common ground within our industry.